 Andres Iniesta is both.

-Since 1996 he has been the personification of Barcelona football club.
+Since 1996, the diminutive genius has been the personification of Barcelona football club.

 And yet, when a Catalan derby is played at the Estadi Cornella-El Prat, Espanyol fans stand up and applaud when Iniesta’s name is read out over the speakers.

 For the reason why we must to go back to Spanish football’s greatest ever moment…

 115 goalless minutes have been played in Johannesburg and nerves are jangling.